Paul-Farrer/unity-side-scroller/README.md

 # unity-side-scroller
 Unity side scroller game created using C#.
 All of the code can be found within the "Scripts" folder.
-Note: May need to load level again before playing the game.
-This can be found within the "Scenes" folder, then double click "Fly Up & Over.unity" to open the level.
+Due to using some assets from the Unity asset store only the code was uploaded.